johnfhaidoulis/Online-Boutique-Retailer/README.md

 ## Scope

-* This report is for the business managers of this company.
-It will help in understanding key metrics in business growth over time and the causes for the surge in revenue and sales from 2010 to 2012
+* This report is for the business managers of this boutique.
+It is to understand key business growth metrics and the causes for the surge in revenue and sales from 2010 to 2011
 * The data contains invoice data from 25,000+ sales between 2010 and 2011.
 * I set out make two clear pages report pages.
 This report only focusses on revenue, product types, and location of sales data.